 The sum of all of these benefits?
 Greater productivity and efficiency, a more competitive standing in the marketplace, and a better bottom line.

 Creating a Closed-Loop Data Flow From Start to Finish

 Historically, manufacturing has been a linear process: ideate, build, sell.
-Information is siloed and disconnected, and dead ends when the product is shipped.
-Any disruption along the way halts production, required human intervention, and often leads to wasteful rework.
+Information is siloed and disconnected and dead ends when the product is shipped.
+Any disruption along the way halts production, requires human intervention, and often leads to wasteful rework.
 Think of the classic scenario of the old newspaper printing press: If one component didn’t perform well, the whole run was ruined.

 The benefits of creating a closed-loop data flow include:

 - Cross-functional collaboration